-Why static ICPs fail at outbound
+Why do static ICPs fail at outbound?

 Three specific problems with static ICPs: